kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-05-fix-pending-messages.md

 ## Cause

-When the NATS EventingBackend has more than 1 replica, and the `Clustering` property on the NATS Server is enabled, one replica is elected as leader on the stream and consumer levels (see [NATS Documentation](https://docs.nats.io/running-a-nats-service/configuration/clustering/jetstream_clustering)).
+When the NATS EventingBackend has more than 1 replica, and the `Clustering` property on the NATS Server is enabled, one replica is elected as a leader on the stream and consumer levels (see [NATS Documentation](https://docs.nats.io/running-a-nats-service/configuration/clustering/jetstream_clustering)).
 When the leader is elected, all the messages are replicated across the replicas.

 Sometimes replicas can go out of sync with the other replicas.
-As a result of this, messages on some consumers can stop being acknowledged and start piling up in the stream.
+As a result, messages on some consumers can stop being acknowledged and start piling up in the stream.

 ## Remedy

 To fix the "broken" consumers with pending messages, trigger a leader reelection.
 You can do this either on the consumer that have pending messages, or if that fails, on the stream level.

-You need the latest version of NATS cli installed on your machine.
+You need the latest version of NATS CLI installed on your machine.

 ### Consumer leader reelection

 First, find out which consumer(s) have pending messages.
-You can find the broken consumer either with the NATS cli command, or with a Grafana dashboard.
+You can find the broken consumer either with the NATS CLI command or with a Grafana dashboard.

-#### Option 1: Find the broken consumers with NATS cli
+#### Option 1: Find the broken consumers with NATS CLI

 1. Port forward to a NATS replica: